saaranganand/netAI/README.md

 Uses an LLM to generate P4 code from natural language user-provided intent, verifies compilation of generated code with p4c in Docker, runs simple logic checks, and stores each program in a PostgreSQL database.

+If compilation errors occur, feedback is attached to the initial prompt and fed back to the LLM.

 ## File Structure

 ```bash